Professor Marija Krstic-Demonacos

-I took up my Chair in Molecular Medicine in the School of Environment & Life Sciences in April 2013.
+I took up my Chair in Molecular Medicine in the School of Environment & Life Sciences in April 2013 and a post of Director of Biomedical Centre in 2014.
 Prior to this I was a Wellcome Trust Fellow and Lecturer at the University of Manchester from 2003.
 I completed my PhD in molecular endocrinology at the University of California San Francisco and postdoctoral studies in cancer biology at the University of Glasgow.

-We also study effects of DNA damage on tumor suppressor p53 that is a gene mutated in over half of human cancers.
+We also study effects of DNA damage on tumour suppressor p53 that is a gene mutated in over half of human cancers.
 The deregulation of DNA damage inducible signalling pathways plays a major role in the development of cancer and analysis of components of these pathways is vital for the diagnosis, prognosis and therapy of malignant tumours.
-Finally, my group focuses on pathway modeling and genome wide studies as a tool to understand the mechanisms of cellular signaling and to discover new therapeutic targets.
+Finally, my group focuses on pathway modelling and genome wide studies as a tool to understand the mechanisms of cellular signalling and to discover new therapeutic targets.
 These logical models are increasingly predictive and have potential use in personalized medicine.